Jivings/pibake/bakescripts/README.md

 If this file is changed, `pibake.sh --sync` must be executed so that the new packages are downloaded and can be installed.

+### Issues

+ - `--bake` command is not completely tested.
+ - `--sync` yields errors.
+Exit conditions exist so that it can be debugged.
+   Some downloads fail, which produces installation errors.